Corporate Direction 2016-17

 White Ribbon at Treasury

-Treasury is working to implement the White Ribbon Workplace Accreditation program.
-This is an anti-violence initiative that encourages individuals to take an active role in promoting a positive workplace culture.
+Treasury is a White Ribbon Workplace.
+This is an anti-violence initiative that encourages individuals to take an active role in positive workplace culture.
+For further information: White Ribbon Workplace Accreditation program.

 The objectives of the Department are as follows: